Are you using your skin oil wrong?

 Learn the correct order of when to use your face oil in your skincare regimen

 How people are using their facial oils incorrectly is they are using them underneath a serum or moisturizer and you don’t want a tiny molecule on top of a giant one.
-Anything applied over an oil may be offering no benefit to the skin and is wasting your money.
+Anything applied over an oil may not be offering as much benefit to the skin and could be wasting your money.
 (Read why you need to be using a serum.)

 Where it gets confusing to consumers is that some companies market their oils as serums, so naturally, they will use them under a moisturizer.
 In this instance, you want to reverse it.
 After cleansing, toning and using a serum, always apply moisturizer and use the face oil on top.

 To get the real benefit of an oil, use it correctly

 The real benefit of a facial oil comes from its ability to act as a sealant, or as I like to refer to it, as a top coat, to help all the water-binding products underneath to work most efficiently.
 (All skin types need both oil and water.)
 The best and proper way in my professional opinion is to use a skin oil as the very last step in your routine so the largest molecule is on top.
 Anything with a smaller molecule will never be able to penetrate through a larger molecule.